You’re planning a trip to Germany. What should you pack?!

 After my laptop slid off my lap and the screen cracked – 3 days before leaving for a work trip in Europe! – I bought a hard laptop shell.
 It makes my laptop slightly thicker but much safer, which is important to me, since I almost always take my laptop when I travel.
 These laptop shells are inexpensive and come in tons of colors and designs.

 I admit, travel insurance isn’t something I’ve always packed.
-But after my husband needed emergency surgery in Germany, and the two of us were evacuated during a forest fire in Washington State, I’ve realized how important travel insurance is!
+But after Aaron needed emergency surgery in Germany several years ago, and the two of us were evacuated during a forest fire in Washington State, I’ve realized how important travel insurance is!
 I highly recommend putting travel insurance on your packing list.
+For our most recent trip we used Safety Wing and were very happy with it.

 Items I’m Thinking About Getting